garagehive/garagehive.github.io/docs/garagehive-processing-a-vehicle-inspection-estimate.md

 ![](media/garagehive-vehicle-inspection-estimate1.gif)

-### Carry out the checks from the checklist template
+### Carry out the vehicle checks from the checklist template
 The checklist template created has fields to be filled according to the actual checks on the vehicle.
 For each field, there is colour codes indicate the level of priority required (refer to the colour key).
 Besides every colour codes, you can add a comment (see below).

 ![](media/garagehive-vehicle-inspection-estimate2.gif)

 ### Confirm the checklist to create a vehicle inspection estimate
 After completing the vehicle checks, the checklist is now ready for the next stage.
 Click on **Process** from the top navigation bar and select **Confirm**, you will get a query if you want to create a vehicle inspection estimate, say yes (see below).

 ![](media/garagehive-vehicle-inspection-estimate3.gif)